andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/eventkit/listing-calendar-events-with-event-kit-and-swift.md

 # Querying for events

-The primary thing you&#8217;ll need to do in order to display a list of events from a calendar is to query the event store for events matching a properly configured `NSPredicate`.
+The primary thing you'll need to do in order to display a list of events from a calendar is to query the event store for events matching a properly configured `NSPredicate`.

-Here&#8217;s a snippet of code, followed by an analysis of what&#8217;s going on:
+Here's a snippet of code, followed by an analysis of what's going on:

 <pre class="lang:swift decode:true mark:20,23" title="Query for events" >class EventsViewController: UIViewController, UITableViewDataSource {
     var calendar: EKCalendar! // Passed in from previous view controller